No Place for Disgrace: Reception

-AllMusic gave the album four stars, commenting that it "basically repeats the formula of their debut but benefits from a cleaner yet still-in-your face production job. " A staff member for About.com praised the album in a 2011 review, citing the song N.E.
-Terror as a highlight as it was "packed with jaw-dropping trade-off guitar solos, including a lead bass break that would make Newsted proud."
-Adam McCann of Metal Digest wrote: "By 1988, Flotsam and Jetsam had not only found cult fame with their stunning debut album Doomsday for the Deceiver, but they were attracting attention from the mainstream by being the band from which Metallica plucked their bass player in the shape of Jason Newsted from.
+AllMusic gave the album four stars, commenting that it "basically repeats the formula of their debut but benefits from a cleaner yet still-in-your face production job. " A staff member for About.com praised the album in a 2011 review, citing the song "N.E.
+Terror" as a highlight, as it was "packed with jaw-dropping trade-off guitar solos, including a lead bass break that would make Newsted proud."
+Adam McCann of Metal Digest wrote, "By 1988, Flotsam and Jetsam had not only found cult fame with their stunning debut album Doomsday for the Deceiver, but they were attracting attention from the mainstream by being the band from which Metallica plucked their bass player in the shape of Jason Newsted.
 Yet, unlike their debut album, No Place... was somewhat darker than its predecessor minus the well-received cover of Elton John's 'Saturday Night's Alright For Fighting', this was an album which focused very much the occult and history and it showed that there was life after Newsted."

-Re-release

-On February 14, 2014, the band re-released the album with Tory Edwards on violin and mandolin, stating that they had received many requests to remix the record.
-The band had experienced difficulties in obtaining the master tapes of the 1988 album and as such, decided to re-record the album.
-Of the decision, the band commented that "The aim was not really to change but to enhance it with the opportunity with the use of new tools.
-We have the time available as well, and it just seemed like a no-brainer."